Part of $200 Million to Build and Preserve Nearly 2,800 Affordable Apartments Across the State

 "This investment is a significant milestone in New York's $20 billion housing and homelessness plan, and a giant step forward in our efforts to increase access to homes for families, seniors and our most vulnerable men and women across the state," Governor Cuomo said.
 "These resources will help the region build affordable, stronger, better neighborhoods for our residents for generations to come."

 The Governor's commitment to providing all New Yorkers with access to safe, affordable housing is reflected in the state's unprecedented $20 billion, five-year Housing Plan.
 The plan makes housing accessible and combats homelessness by building and preserving 112,000 units of affordable housing, and 6,000 units of supportive housing.
 The plan is a comprehensive approach to statewide housing issues and includes multifamily and single-family housing, community development, and rent stabilization.

 The funds were available through New York State Homes & Community Renewal's 2017 Unified Funding Application, a streamlined process to apply for Low Income Housing Tax Credits and low-interest loans for affordable, multifamily developments.
 Projects are funded in every region of the state.

-The awards announced today for the Mid-Hudson Valley region will:
+The award announced today for the North Country will: